TankEngine-ish/Algorithm-Visualizer-/README.md

 For my very first project in Python I decided to go for an algorithm visualizer.

-It was all done in an an Anaconda environment along with Jupyter for the plotting charts inside VSCode.
+It was all done in an an Anaconda environment along with Jupyter and IPyWidgets for the plotting charts inside VSCode.
 In the first part of the project I created some simple .png files with the unsorted and then sorted arrays.
 Then, in the second part of the project I animated the sorting process but also added the number of times the arrays were accessed.

+The number of elements in the arrays can be easily changed inside the python code by swapping the value of 'N' with any anumber.
+I chose 30 elements.
+In the future I might add more popular algorithms to this project.
 You can check the results below.

 ## Insertion Sort